DeLighT: Deep and Light-weight Transformer: DeLighT: Deep and Light-weight Transformer

-To do so, we introduce two network-wide configuration parameters: minimum depth $N_{min}$ and maximum depth $N_{max}$ of \dextra~in the \arch~network.
-We then compute the depth $N^b$ and the width multiplier $m_w^b$ of \dextra~in each \arch~block $b$ using linear scaling (Eq. \ref{eq:mw}).
-With this scaling, each \arch~block $b$ has a different depth and width (Figure \ref{fig:com_tam_ram}).
+To do so, we introduce two network-wide configuration parameters: minimum $N_{min}$ and maximum $N_{max}$ number of GLTs in a \dextra.
+For the $b$-th \arch~block, we compute the number of GLTs $N^b$ and the width multiplier $w_m^b$ in a \dextra~using linear scaling (Eq. \ref{eq:mw}).
+With this scaling, each \arch~block has a different depth and width (Figure \ref{fig:com_tam_ram}).

 Here, $\mathcal{B}$ denotes the number of \arch~blocks in the network.
-We also add superscript $b$ to depth $N$ and width multiplier $m_w$ to indicate that these configuration parameters are for block $b$.
-Note that setting $N_{max}=N_{min}=N$ results in a network with a uniform parameter distribution.
-Our results in Section \ref{sec:ablations} show that block-wise scaling is more effective than uniform scaling.
+We add superscript $b$ to number of GLT layers $N$ and width multiplier $w_m$ to indicate that these parameters are for the $b$-th block.

-{\bf Network depth:} Each \arch~block $b$ stacks (i) a \dextra~unit with $N^b$ layers, (ii) three parallel linear layers for key, query, and value, (iii) a projection layer, and (iv) two linear layers of a light-weight FFN.
-Therefore, the depth of a \arch~network with $\mathcal{B}$ blocks is $\sum_{b=0}^{\mathcal{B}-1} (N^b + 4)$.
-For the standard transformer network, the depth is $4\mathcal{B}$.
+{\bf Network depth:} The depth of transformer block is fixed, i.e., 4.
+Therefore, previous works \citep{raffel2019exploring,brown2020language,wang2019learning} have associated the depth of transformer-based networks with the number of transformer blocks.
+In \arch, we present a different perspective to learn deeper representations, wherein each block is variably-sized.
+To compute the network depth, we use the standard definition across different domains, including computer vision (e.g., ResNet of \citealt{he2016deep}) and theoretical machine learning \citep{telgarsky2016benefits}.
+These works measures network depth as the number of sequential learnable layers (e.g., convolution, linear, or group linear).
+Similarly, the depth of \arch~and transformer networks with $\mathcal{B}$ blocks is $\sum_{b=0}^{\mathcal{B}-1} (N^b + 4)$ and $4\mathcal{B}$, respectively.